ernestomr87/backend-challenges-to-do/challenges/beginner/api-calculator.md

 ## Introduction

-The "Calculator API" challenge is designed to build a simple RESTful API that performs basic arithmetic operations (addition, subtraction, multiplication, division) based on user input.
+The "Calculator API" challenge is designed to build a simple REST API that performs basic arithmetic operations (addition, subtraction, multiplication, division) based on user input.

 ## Objectives